danielmarkschwartz/zenlang/zenspec.md

 ```

 Structs are used declare compound types.
 They take the form of a semicolon
-seperated list of identefiers one or more identifiers, seperated by commas,
+separated list of identifiers one or more identifiers, eparated by commas,
 followed by a type expression.
 The final semicolon in a struct is optional.

 ```